unnu/hangover/README.md

 Multiple hangover repositories
 ------------------------------

 The hangover repositories are stored in a `.hangover` directory.
-You can create multiple repositories in different places to separate projects.
+You can create multiple repositories in subdirectories to separate projects.

     projects
      \_ .hangover